spcnvdr/climatic/README.md

-# Climatic - Python 3.x.x Group Project Part 2
+# Climatic - Python 3.x.x Temperature and Humidity Analyzer

 The goal of this project is to create a single Flask web page that